kennywall/import-test/_posts/2010-08-01-application-programming-interface-ecosystem.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Last night I went through 25 of the top Application Programming Interfaces (API), and documented what type of services they offer as part of their API Ecoystem.Im trying to get a handle on best approaches to delivering an API.Im still processing this information but so far I have these API Ecosystem building blocks:
+{% include JB/setup %}<p>Last night I went through 25 of the top Application Programming Interfaces (API), and documented what type of services they offer as part of their API Ecoystem.
+I'm trying to get a handle on best approaches to delivering an API.
+I'm still processing this information but so far I have these API Ecosystem building blocks: